CllsPy/CllTorch-Blog/content/posts/ml-book.md

 We can use the value of \( C \) to control the bias-variance tradeoff, which regulates how well the model learns the data patterns.

 This idea is related to the concept of regularization, meaning that higher values of \( C \) increase bias (underfitting) and reduce variance (overfitting).

+## Combining Multiple Decision Trees via Random Forests

+Random Forest can be considered an **[ensemble](https://en.wikipedia.org/wiki/Ensemble_learning)** of decision trees.
+What the model does is take the average of the decision trees to generate a consistent result and avoid overfitting.
+It consists of four (4) steps:

+- Create a test set
+- Branch a decision tree for each test set and split the features at each node with the highest gain (according to the chosen metric)
+- Repeat steps 1 and 2
+- Aggregate the results and choose the winning class using majority voting